I decided to break the fast with a cat story.

 We kept him inside the house, but after a week or so he was just miserable.
 He sat by the sliding glass door staring outside and meowing.
 He jumped up on the table.
 He jumped up on the kitchen counters.
 He drove us crazy.
 Finally one day he escaped, and the whole saga repeated itself.
 Me scouring the old neighborhood, clicking my tongue, hoping nobody would report me to the police.
 I’d eventually snatch him up and haul him back home, imprison him for a week or two until I couldn’t take it any more.
 And it would start again.

-On one of my rescue missions I ran into the Swiss-German couple who had lived in the house next door to us.
+On one of my rescue missions I ran into the Swiss-German couple who had been our neighbors in the old house.

 I told them what I was doing lurking in their cul-de-sac, and they admitted that they’d seen Smokey.
-They said the old lady down the street from our old house was probably giving him handouts.
-Smokey was bothering them, coming in their window, trying to eat their cats’ food.
-Their male cat didn’t like Smokey.
-But they felt sorry for him, so occasionally they put food out in a dish in front of their house.
+They said the old lady down the street was probably giving him handouts.
+They also said Smokey was coming in their window, trying to eat their cats’ food, which was a problem because their male was not a fan of Smokey.
+But they felt sorry for him, so occasionally they put food out in a dish in front of the house.

 I apologized.
 With Mr. Schneider’s help, I managed to catch Smokey again.